tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   DataCite property `Date`.
 Use `dateType=Available` to indicate the date that the instrument is or was in operation.
 Use a single date if the instrument is still in operation, to indicate a start date.
-  Use a date intervall to indicate a start and an end date, if the instrument has already been decommissioned.
+  Use a date interval to indicate a start and an end date, if the instrument has already been decommissioned.

 `RelatedIdentifier`